emacsmirror/bible-gateway/README.md

 ### Insert passage at point

-To insert a Bible passage in the current buffer, at point, invoke the `votd-get-passage`, enter the reference, e.g., John 3:16, or John 3:15-15, or John 3, and hit `RET`.
+To insert a Bible passage in the current buffer, at point, invoke `M-x votd-get-passage`, enter the reference, e.g., John 3:16, or John 3:15-15, or John 3, and hit `RET`.
 Set the user option `votd-include-ref` to `t` to include the reference, or to `nil` to exclude it.